John Maxwell (publisher)

-John Maxwell (1824–1895) was an Irish businessman, publisher and property developer in London.
+John Maxwell (1824–1895) was an Irish businessman, Born in Ulster, Ireland, he was orphaned due to his parents dying at a young age.
+He came to London in 1842, making him 18 years old when he began his professional career, starting with the publication of Gerald Griffin’s poetry.
+Known for his controversial publishing practices, and his work with Mary Elizabeth Braddon, he also worked as a property developer in London.
 He is known for his weekly magazines containing fiction and gossip aimed at a working-class audience, which he ran while also cultivating upmarket readers with monthly publications.